-Everest Institute in Eagan was originally Bryman Institute.
+Everest Institute in South Plainfield was originally Bryman Institute.
 The Bryman Schools were founded in 1960 by Mrs. Esther Bryman as the Los Angeles Colleges of Medical and Dental Assistants.
 Corinthian Schools, Inc. acquired several of the original Bryman Schools in September 1995.
-The Bryman Institute in Eagan, Minnesota, started its first classes in June 2004.
-In October of 2006 the name of the school was changed to Everest Institute.
+The South Plainfield campus was opened in September of 2005 as a branch of the National Institute of Technology in Southfield, Michigan.
+The name was changed to Everest Institute in October of 2006.